 Why do we need omega 3?

-Because of its unsaturated structure, omega-3 has been frequently researched and associated with numerous health benefits including:
+Because of its unsaturated structure, omega-3 fatty acids have been frequently researched and associated with numerous health benefits.
+This includes supporting your heart health (10,11) and your gut (8,9), contributing to your overall wellness.

 Best vegan omega-3 sources